 QR codes offer the versatility to connect to various digital media.
 Whether it’s linking to a standard URL, downloading a vCard or a file, showing a YouTube video, or providing directions to places, the options should be plenty and varied.
 After all, a QR code generator should cater to your needs, not vice versa.

-QR codes designed for specific purposes are what we call QR code types.
+QR codes designed for a specific use case are what we call QR code types.
 You can have a code type for web pages, a code type for SMS messages, a code type for app downloads, a code type for multiple links, a code for mobile landing pages, multi URL QR codes, smart QR codes, WhatsApp QR codes, etc.

 Connect your QR code to whatever URL destination.